duembgen/duembgen.github.io/index.md

 image: profile-crop.png
 ---

 I am a researcher in robotics, with a focus on optimization and signal processing.
-I am currently a Postdoc at the University of Toronto in the Autonomous Space Robotics Lab (ASRL) of Tim Barfoot, where I work on certifiable perception algorithms, or in other words, how to make sure a robot has a viable representation of its location and/or surroundings.
+I am currently a Postdoc at the University of Toronto in the Autonomous Space Robotics Lab (ASRL) of Tim Barfoot, where I work on certifiable perception algorithms, or in other words, how to make sure a robot has a viable estimate of its location and/or surroundings.
 I obtained my PhD in the Laboratory of Audiovisual Communications (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield.

 ## News